Gender Reveal Cakes - the Most Cringe Cakes of All Time?

 Gender Reveal Pink Blue Cake

-It sounds innocent enough, it's just cake.
-What's the problem?
+It sounds harmless.
+What’s the problem?

 El Dorado Gender Reveal Fire - Kyle Grillot The Washington Post via Getty Images file

-El Dorado Gender Reveal Fire - Kyle Grillot The Washington Post via Getty Images
+El Dorado Gender Reveal Fire — Kyle Grillot / The Washington Post via Getty Images

 190709110502-02-gender-reveal-car-fire-grab-super-tease